 These Grape Jelly Meatballs and pigs in a blanket.

-There’s just something about that buttery and flaky crescent roll dough wrapped around those salty Lit’l Smokies that guests go crazy for.
+There was just something about those buttery crescent rolls wrapped around Lit’l Smokies that guests went crazy for.
+(So much easier to work with than puff pastry!)

 Before you knew it, the plate was always empty.

-It’s also extremely helpful that it’s so simple to make a bunch.
+It’s so simple to make a bunch.
 If needed, you can prep ahead, then just pop them in the oven right before the party begins.

-If you’re hosting a Super Bowl or game day get-together soon, be sure to put this easy recipe on the menu!
+If you’re hosting a Super Bowl or game day get-together soon, you’ll want to know how to make these pigs in a blanket.
+They’re the perfect party food.

 Ingredients